 A Memorandum of Understanding was signed between MBIE and InternetNZ about this role in May 2016.
 It was updated in June 2018 to reflect the changes to the group's structure.
 The current MOU is available in PDF here:

 (The original May 2016 version is available here).

 To make sure .nz is run effectively and fairly, we have a wholly owned subsidiary company, Domain Name Commission Limited (DNCL), which aims to maintain a healthy market for .nz domain names, authorises .nz domain name registrars, provides a dispute resolution serviec and enforces policies for the .nz domain name space.

-InternetNZ and its subsidiary company together make up the “InternetNZ Group”.
+InternetNZ and DNCL together make up the “InternetNZ Group”.

 No one person or body actually owns .nz.
 However, InternetNZ is the designated manager – and in that role, we operate .nz in the public interest on behalf of the local Internet community.

 Where does the money go?